Portraying Double Higgs at the Large Hadron Collider II: Discussion and outlook

 In the right panel of Fig. \ref{fig:sig_comparison}, we show the variation of the final results for 10 independent runs of the same NNs with different initial values of weights for various NNs (shown in the left panel).
-This exercise serves as an estimation of uncertainties associated with NN runs.
+This exercise serves as an estimation of uncertainties associated with NN.
 As illustrated in Fig. \ref{fig:sig_comparison}, our results are stable under multiple runs, leading to similar results.

-Taking 20 for the benchmark signal number of events, in Table \ref{tab:significance}, we summarize the signal and background cross section (in fb) as well as the significance for various combinations of NN architectures and inputs by cutting on the NN score.
+Taking 20 for the benchmark signal number of events, in Table \ref{tab:significance}, we summarize the signal and background cross sections (in fb) as well as the significance for various combinations of NN architectures and inputs by cutting on the NN score.
 The significance $\sigma$ is calculated using the log-likelihood ratio (Eq. (\ref{Eq:SigDis})) for a luminosity of 3 ab$^{-1}$ at the 14 TeV LHC.
-Note that the efficiency of the NN score cut can be calculated by taking the ratio of cross sections in this table and those in Table \ref{tab:BGD}.
+Note that the signal and background efficiencies with respect to the cut on NN scores can be estimated by taking the ratio of each cross section in this table and the one in Table \ref{tab:BGD}.